NCC-CNC/wheretowork/README.md

     new solutions.
 It forms a panel that contains – in addition to standard `shiny` widgets (e.g. a button to generate a new solution) – the following widget:
-    -   `solutionManager()`: Constructs a widget for controlling goals and factors for the themes and weights (respectively).
+    -   `solutionSettings()`: Constructs a widget for controlling goals and factors for the themes and weights (respectively).
 -   `mapManagerSidebarPane()`: Constructs a sidebar pane for controlling the overall appearance of a `leaflet` map.
 It forms a panel that contains – in addition to standard `shiny` widgets – the widgets for controlling the appearance of weights, themes, and solutions.
     -   `mapManager()`: Constructs a widget for controlling the appearance of themes, weights, and solutions on a `leaflet` map.

 The following example Shiny apps are available to visualize and test the widgets.
 They can be viewed with the following system commands: